fieryhenry/BCSFE-Python/README.md

 1. Install python (You'll need version 3.9 and up) https://www.python.org/downloads/

-2. Enter the command: `py -m pip install -U battle-cats-save-editor` into command prompt or another terminal to install the editor.
+2. Enter the command: `py -m pip install -U battle-cats-save-editor` into command prompt or another terminal to install the editor (**NOT the Windows Python app**).
 If that doesn't work then use `python3` or `python` instead of `py` in the command

 3. Enter the command: `py -m BCSFE_Python` to run the editor.
 If that doesn't work then use `python3` or `python` instead of `py` in the command